diegogb/3D_Synthesis_based_on_Fine-grained_Parts/README.md

 3) To synthesize 3D shapes using our method you require: all the files in the root of this repository AND the files contained in the folder called "OBB"

 4) This repository also includes a folder called "data", which contains the shapes of our experimental input sets, as well as the synthesized shapes presented in our paper.
-Please check the file "readme.md" inside the folder "data" for details.
+Please check the file "readme.md" inside the folder "data/input" for details about our input sets.

 NOTES: some of the files contained in the "data" folder are large ZIP files (more than 20Mb in some cases).